- 7.5–9.1 in

 Acorn Woodpeckers are such unusual birds with such complicated social behavior that they have given rise to one of the longest-running behavioral studies of birds.
 They live in family groups of up to a dozen or more individuals, and they cooperate in raising young and in gathering, storing, and guarding food.
 Even their approach to cooperative breeding is unusually complex.
 Some groups have multiple breeding males and females, and all of a group’s breeding females lay their eggs in a single nest.
 Each female destroys any eggs that are present before she begins laying, resulting in the demise of more than one-third of the total eggs laid in joint nests.
 Once all the females have started laying their own eggs, their destructive behavior stops and they remove the debris to a nearby tree.
 There each egg is gradually eaten by several individuals—often including the female who laid it.
 Throughout the year, Acorn Woodpeckers collect acorns and wedge them tightly into holes they’ve made in tree bark.
 Acorn Woodpeckers fiercely defend these acorn granaries against other groups and any other species that might rob the stores.
 They also defend 15-acre territories around the granary.
 They occasionally wander outside the territory in pursuit of acorns and water.
 Birds that help at nests but don’t get to breed often go out looking for breeding vacancies in other groups, up to about 10 miles away.

 Acorn Woodpeckers are numerous and their populations have been stable since 1966, according to the North American Breeding Bird Survey.
 Partners in Flight estimates the global breeding population at 5 million, with 30 percent living in the U.S. and 57 percent in Mexico.
-They rate a 9 out of 20 on the Continental Concern Score and they are not on the 2012 Watch List.
+They rate a 9 out of 20 on the Continental Concern Score and they are not on the 2014 State of the Birds Watch List.
 While Acorn Woodpeckers are common in oak woodlands, their numbers have probably declined since historic times because of development and habitat degradation, including overgrazing and loss of oaks due to disease and habitat conversion.
 Oak, pine-oak, and streamside forest has been converted to other uses throughout the Acorn Woodpecker’s range.
 In the Southwest and parts of Mexico, overgrazing has damaged mountain pine-oak habitats and streamside forests, probably reducing the Acorn Woodpecker population substantially.
 California populations, though not currently declining, have an uncertain future because of slow oak forest regeneration.
 Other threats include having nest holes taken over by European Starlings, an aggressive introduced species.
 Occasionally, people shoot Acorn Woodpeckers to keep them from eating nut and fruit crops.
 However, Acorn Woodpeckers have also shown the ability to colonize new habitats such as suburban neighborhoods, using human-made structures for roosting and acorn storage.

 Resident (nonmigratory), except for one population near the Huachuca Mountains of southeastern Arizona.
 These birds usually leave their breeding grounds in winter (possibly heading to Mexico’s Sierra Madre) as they are unable to store enough acorns to make it through winter in most years.
 Other populations may wander irregularly when local acorns are scarce.